 The Award consists of 3 main sections Volunteering, Skill and Physical and students have to do an hour a week in each section over a period of time ranging from 6 to 18 months.
 Note: they do not all have to be done at the same time so the Award allows up to the age of 24 for completion.

 You will be allocated to a group and from that group a sub group that will form the team with which you complete the expedition.
-Previous expeditions include walking across the Brecon Beacons then Paddling on the River Wey.
+Previous expeditions include walking across the Brecon Beacons then paddling on the River Wey.

 Scuba Diving